Many boys love pirates and all things piratey. We have rounded up the best books for boys about pirates.

 These books were chosen for readability, content, and attractiveness.
 Each book that makes one of our lists on Brain Power Boy is checked out to make sure it is really good.
 We went through a huge stack of pirate books and many didn’t make the cut.
 They were boring or they had information that wasn’t correct in them or the illustrations were terrible.

-The best pirate books for boys are included below.
-We are excited to present this list as these are the types of books that get boys, even those who might not enjoy reading quite as much, excited about books.
+The best pirate books are included below.
+We are excited to present this list as these are the types of books that get them, even those who might not enjoy reading quite as much, excited about books.
 If your boy likes pirates, this list will make him say “shiver me timbers!”

 Keep in mind that these are books about pirates.
 Pirates were not nice – 🙂 – so there is violence in the books.
 The books for younger buccaneers have less detail but some of them are still a bit violent.